zakaria-grid/Real-Time-ML-models-for-anomaly-detection/README.md

 # Real-time-ML-models-for-anomaly-detection

-The repository contains several resources (papers, code sources, presentations) regarding the detection of anomalies in power systems in real-time.
+This repository contains several resources (papers, code sources, presentations) regarding the detection of anomalies in power systems in real-time.

 ### List of peer-reviewed journals and conferences: